leonardosalles/ionic2-zoom-area/README.md

 ```ts
 onScroll$(): Observable
 ```
 It allows you to listen for a scroll event inside your zoom area.
+You can use it to collapse you header for example.

 ```ts
 this.zoomAreaProvider.onScroll$.subscribe(state => {